JaeYoonKimme/Rust_Programming_Language/README.md

 # Rust_Programming_Language
 This is Repository for recording my exercises of studying Rust Programming Language.

-Basically I followed the textbook materials from the [offical Rust website](https://www.rust-lang.org),  rewriting the example codes of every chapters with comment(my own explanation and questions).
+Basically I followed the textbook materials from the [official Rust website](https://www.rust-lang.org),  rewriting the example codes of every chapters with comment(my own explanation and questions).

 ### Study Materials ###